This post may contain affiliate links. For more information, read my disclosure policy.

 • Oatmeal Cookie Ingredients: All of my oatmeal cookies have the same basic ingredients.
 Unsalted butter (softened), lots of packed brown sugar, egg, vanilla, salt, baking soda, cinnamon and all-purpose flour with oats.

 • Quick Cooking Oats: I use quick oats in my cookie recipes instead of old fashioned oats – did you know you can make your own quick cook oats if you only have rolled oats?
+(Note I do not recommend using steel cut oats in this recipe.)

 • Mix-ins: Sweetened Dried Cranberries (Craisins), White chocolate chips, Salted pistachios.
 Feel free to substitute chopped pecans or walnuts if you prefer, or omit, and raisins work great in this recipe too.
+Or even apples like in my apple oatmeal cookies!

 How to Make Oatmeal Cranberry Cookies